utdata/icj-class/js/js-in-class-functions.md

 console.log(yourFunction(5, 3));
 ```

 ## Let's do it

-You can use the same repo and files that we used for our first JavaScript lessons.
+You can use the same repo and files for this lesson that that we used for our first JavaScript lesson.
 We'll just keep writing in the same script tag.

-Let's write a function that takes a single argument - a number - and squares it, then uses `return` to return the squared number.
+Let's write a function that takes a single argument - a number - and squares it, then uses `return` to give us back the squared number.

 - Add a console.log with the text "Using functions:".
 - Add a comment with the intent of your function `// function to make square numbers`.
 You should always comment a function with its purpose so others and your future self will know what it does.